FlorianLD/dashboard_app/README.md

 ## 3. Styling

-While the HTML elements are defined in python, it is still necessary to define the styling in a classic css file.
+While the HTML elements are defined in python, it is still necessary to define the styling in a classic CSS file.
-Styling is defined in the the [styles.css](/assets/styles.css) file.
+Styling is defined in the [styles.css](/assets/styles.css) file.